PrefectHQ/prefect/docs/guides/deployment/serverless-workers.md

 # Run Deployments on Serverless Computing Infrastructure

-Prefect provides work pools for workers to run serverless workflows on cloud provider platforms.
+Prefect provides work pools for workers to run workflows on the serverless platforms of major cloud providers.
 The following options are available:

 - AWS ECS